top of page

 Through the Grapevine House has many different corners, inside and outdoors, to choose from in order to relax, depending on the time of day.

-It is ideal for couples with or without kids, for up to 4 friends travelling together, or a solo traveller.
-Whether you're looking for an artistic or any other kind of retreat, a place to gather your thoughts, or a safe, relaxing vacation environment surrounded by nature, our guest house is the perfect fit.
+Ideal for couples with or without kids, for up to 4 friends travelling together or a solo traveller.
+Whether you're looking for an artistic or any other kind of retreat, a place to gather your thoughts or a safe, relaxing vacation environment surrounded by nature, our guest house might just be the perfect fit.

 bottom of page